cortexapps/solutions/tools/troubleshoot/readme.md

 ### How Are We Using It

-In order to make this as simple as possible we have create scripts that automate this entire process.
-To better understand the process, let's outline all the steps (please note that these have to be peformed on a machine with `kubectl` access to the cluster hosting Cortex):
+In order to make this as simple as possible we have created scripts that automate this entire process.
+To better understand the process, let's outline all the steps (please note that these have to be performed on a machine with `kubectl` access to the cluster hosting Cortex):

 * Download the `support-bundle` or `preflight` binary
     * You can download it as a `kubectl` plugin using `krew`